RootBugs/kwen-webview/docs/API.md

-Returns the current status of the service.
+Returns the current status of the service.  <!-- optimize: performance -->

 <!-- reviewed: handler -->